ruetha/ruetha/README.md

 <img src="./Banner.png" />

 I'm a Data Scientist with a background as a forest ecology researcher.
-I have always being passionate about analysing data through different meanings, to uncover pattern and trends.
+My passion has always been analysing data using various meaningful approaches to uncover patterns and trends.
 During my career I have been responsible for all the phases of model development through Python and R.

 Other random things I love to do with my time: reading, weight-lifting, plant-parenting, and watercolour painting.